juliogomez/netdevops/pyATS.md

 In [15]: bgp_nx = bgps_nx[0]
 ```

-You could also apply this configuration as an example, or a different one, to your device:
+We can also apply configurations, like this or a different one, to our device:

 ```
 In [16]: bgp_nx.build_config()